yjbanov/butterfly/README.md

   language to write your code in - Dart
 - Small: starting application size is <40kb (minified + gzipped)
-- Fast: while it's hard to compare frameworks in terms of raw speed, this framework does aim to give you the control
+- Fast: while it's hard to compare frameworks in terms of raw speed, this framework does aim to give you great levels of control for efficient incremental UI updates.
 - Composable: works like a library - drop it into an existing app; it shares all the same Dart libraries so the incremental cost of adding it to your project is minimal.